-PowerPoint 2013 for Windows provides surprisingly powerful 3-D options that allow you to rotate or bevel shapes.
+PowerPoint's 3-D options allow you to rotate shapes or add beveled edges.
+And these 3-D options are surprisingly powerful.
 In fact, some of these options are good enough to be compared to a basic 3-D program!
 While you can always apply a 3-D Rotation preset effect to a shape, you can actually rotate your shape in 3-D space on your own by altering the X, Y, and Z position coordinates.
 That's exactly what we did for the rotated shapes you see in Figure 1, below.

 Figure 1: Enhance your 3-D Rotation effects